Ramón Luis Valcárcel

-Ramon Luis Valcárcel Siso (born November 16, 1954) is a Spanish politician and Member of the European Parliament from Spain.
+Ramon Luis Valcárcel Siso (born 16 November 1954) is a Spanish politician and Member of the European Parliament from Spain.
 He has served as President of the Autonomous Community of the Region of Murcia from 1995 to 2014, and former president of the Committee of the Regions (CoR) of the European Union.

-Political career (1982-1995)
+Early life

+He was born 16 November 1954 in Murcia, Spain.